Nathaniel Bennett

 • Email security and authenticity–particularly SPF/DKIM/DMARC characterization and attacks

-• Protocol parsing/validation/packet capture (see rscap)
+• Protocol packet capture/parsing/construction (see rscap)

 I was awarded the NSF Graduate Research Fellowship (NSF GRFP) in 2022; it funds my current research along with the UF Gartner Group Graduate Fellowship, which I received in 2023.